 I am the daughter of Indian immigrants, and ever since I was a child, I’ve always been hungry for stories written by and about people like me – people who felt a little bit like outsiders, who love who they are and where they come from, but don’t quite know where they belong. - Dr.Mathangi Subramanian, author Dear Mrs.Naidu

-A recent relocation to a city other than my own (what does that even mean?) and I am witness to my fifth-grade daughter lamenting the loss of her old home, her friends at school and the streets of the city she so loves.
+A recent relocation to a city other than my own and I am witness to my fifth-grade daughter lamenting the loss of her old home, her friends at school and the streets of the city she so loves.

-Carl Sagan would be amused, this hankering after of streets and landmarks on this tiny smote of dust that revolves around a star.
-In this age where entire populations of countries are being forced to move with but a few belongings and so much uncertainty, the question of what home means comes to the mind often.
+Carl Sagan would be amused by this hankering after of streets and landmarks on this tiny smote of dust that revolves around a star.
+In this age where entire populations of countries are being forced to move with but a few belongings.
+This world that has so much uncertainty, the question of what home and being anchored comes to mind often.